Home Tutorials How to Create a Linux Bootable USB Flash Drive

 How to Create a Linux Bootable USB Using the Terminal

-You do not need to use any GUI tool for creating live Linux USBs.
+You do not need to use any GUI tool to create live Linux USBs.
 You can easily create one using command-line utilities like dd and mkusb.
-The following section will show how to use Linux’s dd utility for creating a bootable Linux installation media.
+The following section will show how to use Linux’s dd utility to create bootable Linux installation media.

 Step – 1: Insert the USB Stick